Applying For 2023-25 Entry

 We strongly recommend that you wait until completing your Community Conversation until moving onto step 3 - Written Application

-Complete the full online application form on your own and submit it before the 11:59am GMT October 31st Deadline.
+Complete the full online application form on your own and submit it before the 11:59pm GMT on 30th October 2022.
 There's short and long questions to answer, and it'll challenge the way you think about yourself and the world.
 Candidates will be shortlisted and invited to the final assessment stage based on these responses.*

 Each application will be carefully read by at least two different trained reviewers - volunteers familiar with the UWC movement and who are looking for candidates with the potential to thrive in the unique environment of a United World College.